vaioco/vaioco.github.io/_posts/ART/2016-01-25-art-part-iii-arthook-framework.markdown

 	[...]
 {% endhighlight %}

-Line 2 enable debug logs, line 3 is the DEX file with "patch" code and the element "hooks" is a list of target methods, where:
+Line 2 switch on debug logs, line 3 is the DEX file with the "patch" methods and the "hooks" element is a list of target methods, where:

 * class-name : class name which contains target virtual method
 * method-name : target method name